getify/foi-lang/formalization-work/Foi-Specification.md

 - `.pr`: the associated promise, initially pending.

-Resolution is triggered by applying `%` to the subject with an `Either` payload:
+Resolution is triggered by applying `%` to the subject with an `Either` payload.
+Either branch is admitted -- a `Right@` resolution fulfills the promise, and a `Left@` resolution rejects it:

 ```java
 def subj: Promise.subj@;